 If you are a permanent resident who has continuously lived in the U.S. for 5 years after becoming a permanent resident and are at least 18 years old, you may qualify to obtain U.S. citizenship through naturalization.

-This process is only available when an alien is in immigration court, under removal proceedings.
+This process is only available when an alien is in immigration court.
 However, people who qualify for benefits under the Nicaraguan Adjustment and Central American Relief Act (NACARA) may apply regardless of whether they are in removal proceedings.
 Legal Permanent Residents (LPRs) must meet specific requirements to qualify for Cancellation of Removal and they are different from the requirements that non-LPRs must meet.

 Adjustment of Status